Heugal/college/README.txt

   fsSearch.c  -    Takes a cluster number and finds the position in the FAT of the cluster
-		   Either returns a pointer to the position, or the numerical value of the FAT entry based on the entry# and offset file_sys.h  -    header file which stores various data structures used for positioning and updating lists
+		   Either returns a pointer to the position, or the numerical value of the FAT entry based on the entry# and offset fsCloseDisk.c -  Closes and keeps current information on the disk fsUnmount.c -    Unmounts the disk and wipes all information file_sys.h  -    header file which stores various data structures used for positioning and updating lists